MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-policy-packages.md

 ### Assign a policy package

+## Assign a policy package to one user

+1. In the left navigation of the Microsoft Teams admin center, go to **Users**, and then click the user.
+2. On the user's page, click **Policies**, and then next to **Policy package**, click **Edit**.
+3. In the **Assign policy package** pane, select the package you want to assign, and then click **Save**.

+## Assign a policy package to multiple users

 1. In the left navigation of the Microsoft Teams admin center, go to **Policy packages**, and then select the policy package you want to assign by clicking to the left of the package name.
 2. Click **Manage users**.
-3. In the **Manage users** pane, search for the user by display name or by user name, select the name, and then select **Add**.
+3. In the **Manage users** pane, search for the user by display name or by user name, select the name, and then click **Add**.
 Repeat this step for each user that you want to add.
-4. When you're finished adding users, select **Save**.
+4. When you're finished adding users, click **Save**.

 ### Customize policies in a policy package

-You can edit the settings of a policy through the **Policy packages** page or by going directly to the policy page in the the Teams admin center.
+You can edit the settings of a policy through the **Policy packages** page or by going directly to the policy page in the the Microsoft Teams admin center.

 1. In the left navigation of the Microsoft Teams admin center, do one of the following:
     - Click **Policy packages**, and then select the policy package by clicking to the left of the package name.
     - Click the policy type.
 For example, click **Messaging policies**.
 2. Click the policy you want to edit.
+Policies that are linked to a policy package have the same name as the policy package.
 3. Make the changes that you want, and then click **Save**.

 ## Troubleshooting

-**You receive a ""[placeholder for error message]"" error when you assign a policy package**
+**You receive an error when you assign a policy package**

-This may occur if one or more policies in the package weren't created or applied successfuly.
+This may occur if one or more policies in the package weren't created or applied successfully.
 Re-assign the policy package to your users.
 Retrying the operation typically fixes this issue.